compphylo/compphylo.github.io/Oslo2019/Jupyter_Notebook_Setup.md

 The first parameter (`open-browser = False`) directs jupyter to run in the background and wait for connections.
 The second parameter (`port = <my_port_#>`) is **very important for us**.
-Each user must enter the port number they were assigned on the [RADCamp NYC workshop port #s](https://github.com/radcamp/radcamp.github.io/blob/master/NYC2018/participants.txt) page.
+Each user must enter the port number they were assigned on the [CompPhylo workshop port #s](https://github.com/compphylo/compphylo.github.io/blob/master/Oslo2019/participants.txt) page.
 The final parameter (`port_retries = 0`)
 prevents jupyter from assigning us a random port if our assigned port is not available.
 This is useful because if we're already running